Waiting for a refund? Wondering when and how can you check your federal tax refund status?

 You can now check the status of your amended return, too.

-The IRS has a new and improved system for "Where's My Refund?" tool starting in 2013 for 2012 tax returns.
+The IRS has a simple and graphical system for the "Where's My Refund?" tool.

-The new system will minimize the confusion of when the refund will be received, by not showing any estimate dates.
-The only date it will show is the actual refund date that will get set once the refund is approved.
+Previously estimated dates had been posted and this created confusion as to when the refund will be received.
+Now, the only date it shows is the actual refund date that will get set once the refund is approved.

 Each part of the bar will get lighted (orange) as you move along the refund process.